Computing canonical images in permutation groups with Graph Backtracking: Experiments

 The results are given below, showing both the best results for static and dynamic selection strategies from \cite{minimal-canonical}, and Vole.
 The total number of instances solved, and the time in seconds taken for these solvable problems is given.
 A total of 5,952 experiments were attempted, meaning no system completed every problem.

 { }\\

 While Vole does take longer on average, it solves a larger number of instances.
-The most significant reason for the slowdown is that Vole is generating orbital graphs for the groups as search progresses -- in some cases these graphs are very large, while not reducing the size of the search.
-In future we plan to look for better heuristics to filter which graphs are generated and used during refinement.
-We also in this experiment did not reuse the graphs on different calls to Vole.
+The most significant reason for the slowdown is that Vole is generating orbital graphs for the groups as search progresses.
+In some cases these graphs are very large and do not reduce the size of the search.
+In the future we plan to look for better heuristics to filter which graphs are generated and used during refinement.
+Also, in this experiment, we did not re-use the graphs on different calls to Vole.